phoenixframework/phoenix/guides/contexts.md

        ...
 ```

 It's working!
 Kind of.
 If we follow the logs, we see our POST to the `/cart_items` path.
 Next, we can see our `ShoppingCart.add_item_to_cart` function successfully inserted a row into the `cart_items` table, and then we issued a redirect to `/cart`.
 Before our error, we also see a query to the `carts` table, which means we're fetching the current user's cart.
 So far so good.
-We know our `CartItem` controller and new `ShoppingCart` context functions are doing their jobs, but we've hit our next unimplemented feature when the router attempts to dispatch to a non-existent cart controller.
+We know our `CartItem` controller and new `ShoppingCart` context functions are doing their jobs, but we've hit our next unimplemented feature when the router attempts to dispatch to a nonexistent cart controller.
 Let's create the cart controller, view, and template to display and manage user carts.

 Create a new file at `lib/hello_web/controllers/cart_controller.ex` and key this in: